Lords of Dogtown

-Lords of Dogtown is a 2005 American biographical drama film directed by Catherine Hardwicke and written by Stacy Peralta.
-The film follows a group of young skateboarders in Santa Monica, California during the 70s.
-This is the first (and so far only) production made by both Columbia Pictures and TriStar Pictures.
-The film received mixed reviews and grossed $13 million at the box office.
+Lords of Dogtown is a 2005 American biographical drama film that captures the rise of skateboarding culture in 1970s Santa Monica and Venice, California.
+Directed by Catherine Hardwicke and written by Stacy Peralta, a key figure in the skateboarding community, the film chronicles the lives of the Z-Boys, a group of young skateboarders who revolutionized the sport with their aggressive style and innovative tricks.
+The story focuses on the lives of three of these skateboarders: Tony Alva, Stacy Peralta, and Jay Adams, as they navigate fame, rivalry, and personal challenges.
+The film explores the impact of commercialization on the sport and the lives of its practitioners.
+Despite mixed reviews and underperforming at the box office, it has gained a cult following and is recognized for its authentic portrayal of skateboarding culture and history.

 Plot

-Set in the Dogtown area of Santa Monica/Venice in the mid–1970s, surfers Tony Alva, Stacy Peralta, and Jay Adams enjoy the life of skating and surfing the pier with board designer Skip Engblom and the other locals.
+In the Dogtown area of Santa Monica/Venice in the mid-1970s, teenagers Tony Alva, Stacy Peralta, and Jay Adams enjoy the life of skating and surfing the pier with board designer Skip Engblom and other locals.
 One day, Skip is given polyurethane wheels for the skateboards in his shop, Zephyr Surf Shop.
-Teenager Sid, a friend of the boys who works in the same shop, invites Tony, Jay, Stacy, and the other locals to test the new wheels.
-They are all amazed as the polyurethane wheels allow the skateboards to make the same carves on flat ground as surfboards on the waves.
-After witnessing what skaters could now do with the wheels, Skip decides to add to his already famous surf team a skate team, the Z-Boys.
-The team proves to be a success; winning many contests, Stacy, Jay, and Tony gain popularity from locals across Venice.
+Sid, a friend of the boys who works in the same shop, invites Tony, Jay, Stacy, and the other locals to test the new wheels.
+After witnessing what skaters could now do with the wheels, Skip decides to add Tony, Jay, Sid and others to his Zephyr skate team.
+The team proves to be a success, winning many contests.

 A period of hot weather reduces the surf at the pier and the official declaration of a drought means swimming pools cannot be filled with water.
-Taking advantage of this the Z-Boys start sneaking into local backyard pools to skate in, ignoring Skip's practice sessions, which angers him.
-After winning many major contests, the Z-Boys become more and more famous, appearing in various magazines.
-Stacy, Jay, and Tony start getting noticed by major skating companies looking to take the boys from Skip.
+Taking advantage of this, the Z-Boys start sneaking into local backyard pools to skate in, ignoring Skip's practice sessions.
+After winning many major contests, Stacy, Jay, and Tony start getting noticed by major skating companies looking to take the boys from Skip.

-One night, Skip throws a party at his shop to celebrate the success of the team.
-A company owner, Topper Burks, enters the party and convinces Tony that Skip is holding him back and that it's time to make him famous worldwide.
+One night at a party, a company owner named Topper Burks convinces Tony that Skip is holding him back and that it is time to make him famous worldwide.
 Tony accepts his offer and leaves the team.
-Jay leaves the team as well, looking to make more money to help his mom pay the rent on their apartment.
-Despite Skip's desperate offers to keep him on the team, Stacy is the last to leave, as he begins getting offers to skate as well as to appear on television.
+Jay leaves the team as well, looking to make more money to help his mom.
+Despite Skip's desperate offers to keep him on the team, Stacy is the last to leave, as he begins getting offers to skate and appear on television.
 Sad and angry, Skip decides to shut down the Zephyr Skate Team.